cjihrig/credit-card/README.md

 The following example defines and validates a new card type known as `GIFT_CARD`.
 Notice that the `card` variable has its `cardType` set to `GIFT_CARD`, and a new `pin` field has been defined.
 The `options` variable is passed as the second argument to `validate()`.
 These options define the new `GIFT_CARD` type.
 The `cardPattern` is a regular expression that all gift card numbers should match.
 Similarly, `cvvPattern` is a regular expression that the CVV should match.

 Also notice the `customValidation` function.
 This function is used when normal validation is not quite enough.
 This function is passed the `card` object and `settings` object used by `validate()`.
 This function can return any data, which will be added directly to the response.

+This can be done globally, or on a per validation call basis.
+This example shows how it is done on a per call basis.
+To achieve the same thing globally, use the `defaults()` methods.

 ```javascript
 var CreditCard = require('credit-card');